• Skip to primary navigation

 1. To a large mixing bowl add the vital wheat gluten and set aside.

 2. Add the chickpeas, low-sodium vegetable broth, vegetable bouillon, tomato paste, maple syrup, ground cloves, and liquid smoke to a food processor or blender.
 Process until everything is well combined and smooth.
-If it seems a little thick add 1-2 Tbsp or extra broth or water.
+If it seems a little thick add 1-2 tablespoon or extra broth or water.
 But, be careful.
 You don’t want it “watery.”

 3. Pour the mixture into the bowl with the vital wheat gluten and begin to mix with a spatula or wooden spoon.
 Then, use your hands to finish combining the dough until it all comes together.